 That means recognizing how privilege works as the flip side of bias and oppression, creating unspoken advantages for some communities over others.
 For us as a foundation, it also means grappling with our identity in a field born out of wealth and power.
 Ultimately, it means applying our learning as individuals and as an organization to make meaningful change in how we operate at the Meyer Memorial Trust.

 We know this will be a continuing journey.
 In 2012, we revised our mission and values statement to reflect our understanding of equity as a matter of fair access to opportunities.
 Our thinking continues to evolve.
-Two years later, as we deepen our commitment to a flourishing and equitable Oregon, we have refined our working definition of equity to mean the existence of conditions where all people can reach their full potential.
+Four years later, as we deepen our commitment to a flourishing and equitable Oregon, we have refined our working definition of equity to mean the existence of conditions where all people can reach their full potential.